About Us

 History

-Swannanoa Valley Friends Meeting originated as a mid-week worship group at Highland Farms Retirement Center in November 1994.
+Swannanoa Valley Friends Meeting had its beginnings in a conversation between to Quaker couples walking together on Second Street in Black Mountain who shared interest in having a local Quaker Meeting.
+They instituted a mid-week worship group at Highland Farms Retirement Center in November 1994.
 It began meeting on First Days at the Black Mountain Public Library, and later at 137 Center Avenue, Black Mountain, in 1996, where its first monthly meetings with attention to business initiated in April of that year.
 While the small, nascent religious community would change worship and business locations a few more times, the SVFM settled at its current location, 137 Center Avenue, in the autumn of 2003.
+However the property was destroyed beyond repair in September 2024 from the effects of Hurricane Helene.
+SVFM since then is meeting in a temporary location.

 The faith and practice of the Religious Society of Friends, or Quakers, have evolved over 365 years of experience and testing.
 It is not a faith of creeds or set doctrines, and is not governed by a hierarchy of ordained priests or bishops.
 Since Friends believe that the Spirit is actively present among them as teacher, they have trusted in that Inner Teacher, or Christ Within, to reveal the truth to individuals open to receive it.